-Electricity Repair category 2 Notes The electrical system includes an older consumer unit.
-It will be necessary to have the system checked and upgraded by a qualified electrician.
+Electricity Repair category 2 Notes The electrical system includes a dated fuse box.
+There are also dated fittings and limited power outlets to some areas.
+Some of the power outlets are low level/skirting mounted.
+The system should be checked and repaired where necessary by a qualified electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.